 Charles Hatton, U.S. Indian Agent, seeks authority to cover the additional fare incurred by the return of Lincoln from Carlisle along with the Arapaho Chiefs.

-Blue Horse writes to Richard Henry Pratt regarding his son who is studying at the school and inquiring about a one horse buggy.
-Blue Horse states that his son can be sent home when he is skillful enough to carry out the trade he is learning.
+Blue Horse writes to Richard Henry Pratt regarding his son who is studying at the school, stating that his son can be sent home when he is skillful enough to carry out the trade he is learning.
+He also inquires about getting a one horse buggy.